310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 We need to find them one way or another, and express our discontent.

-This may just be a coincidence, but… The characters who are based on Eichi, Aoba, and those two who transferred to other schools—Tomoe and Ran… They have a lot of scenes where they fight the characters who look like the Five Oddballs.
+This may just be a coincidence, but… The characters who are based on Eichi, Aoba, and those two who transferred to other schools — Tomoe and Ran… They have a lot of scenes where they fight the characters who look like the Five Oddballs.

-This particular scene is just a nonsensical battle involving superpowers, but.
-There’s one part in it that unfolds the same way as one of our plans did back then.
+This particular scene is just a nonsensical battle involving superpowers, but… There’s one part in it that unfolds the same way as one of our plans did back then.

 Let’s say this manga really is based on idols who were involved in those incidents and this school, and was simply drawn as a parody for laughs…